 Molecules move through membrane carriers by facilitated diffusion, which is the movement of molecules down a chemical concentration gradient.
 No energy is required for this to occur.
 Facilitated diffusion differs from passive diffusion in that the transported molecules do not dissolve in the lipid bilayer.
 An example of carrier proteins is the GLUT glucose transporter proteins.

-In contrast to carrier proteins, channel proteins can be open to both the extracellular and intracellular environments simultaneously, forming a pore that allows molecules to diffuse through without interruption.
-The best-characterised channels are the ion channels, which mediate the passage of ions across the cell membrane.
-These channels are highly selective because the narrow pores in the channel restrict passage to ions of the appropriate size and charge.
+Unlike carrier proteins, channel proteins can open simultaneously to both the inside and outside of the cell, forming a continuous pore through which molecules can diffuse freely.
+Among the best-known examples are ion channels, which enable the selective passage of ions across the cell membrane.
+These channels are highly specific, allowing only ions of the correct size and charge to pass through their narrow pores.

-The opening of ion channels is regulated by “gates” that transiently open in response to specific stimuli.
-Some channels (called ligand-gated channels) open in response to the binding of neurotransmitters or other signalling molecules; others (voltage-gated channels) open in response to changes in electric potential across the cell membrane.
-Flow through the channels is very rapid at a rate that is approximately a thousand times greater than the rate of transport by carrier proteins.
+Ion channels are regulated by “gates” that open temporarily in response to specific signals.
+Ligand-gated channels open when neurotransmitters or other signalling molecules bind to them, while voltage-gated channels respond to changes in the electrical potential across the membrane.
+Transport through these channels is extremely fast—around a thousand times quicker than transport by carrier proteins.

 A diagrammatic representation of facilitated diffusion across a cell membrane is shown below.
 An ion channel is shown on the left, and a carrier protein on the right: